Unsupervised Ground Metric Learning using Wasserstein Singular Vectors: Parallelization With Entropic Regularisation

-Similarly to the un-regularized case (corresponding to $\epsilon=0$), we define the distance map \eq{ \Phi_{A}^\epsilon(C) \eqdef ( \bar W_{C}^{\epsilon}(a_i,a_j) + \tau\norm{C}_\infty \norm{a_i-a_j}_1 )_{i,j}. } Note that this map is still 1-homogeneous and it maps zero diagonal matrices to zero diagonal matrices.
-It has been showed in~\cite{feydy2019interpolating} that $C \in \Dd_n$ is mapped to $\Phi_A^\epsilon(C) \in \Dd_m$ under the condition that $K \eqdef e^{-\frac{C}{\norm{C}_\infty \epsilon}}$ is a valid positive kernel (i.e. has positive eigenvalues).
-While it is not clear that such a condition is maintained during power iterations, we observed numerically that it is still the case in practice.
+\begin{remark}[Positivity property] The map $\Phi^\eps$ is 1-homogeneous and monotone, but it is unclear that it always maps onto positive matrices.
+It is proved in \cite{feydy2019interpolating} that it is the case if $e^{-\C/(\eps \norm{\C}_\infty)}$ is a positive kernel (i.e. has positive eigenvalues).
+While it is unclear that such a condition is maintained during power iterations, we observed numerically that it is still the case in practice.
+We show below that this is true in the limit $\eps\to +\infty$. \end{remark}